GNK2SO/user-crud/README.md

 ## Overview

-Simple CRUD application using mainly Java EE, JPA and JSP.
+Simple CRUD application using Java EE, JPA and JSP.

 ### Running on docker